DrSleepy/AWS-Certified-Developer-Exam-Notes/SQS.md

 - SQS queues are short-polling by default (expensive)
   - The consumer is constantly polling
   - Queue returns a response even if the queue is empty
-- SQS queus has long-polling (cheap)
+- SQS queues has long-polling (cheap)
   - Reduces the amount of calls your consumer makes to the queue
   - Queue only returns a response once there is a message in the queue or the polling timeout is reached
+  - maximum timeout is 20 seconds
+- Pay-as-you-go

 ## Queue Types